 How are essential oils used?

 Oils can be used topically, diffused into the air, and some oils can be used internally.
 Oils can also be used for making personal care and cleaning products.

 In general when used topically oils should be diluted with a carrier oil such as coconut oil, almond oil, olive oil or jojoba.
 Use the same quality of oils that you can cook with and consume.
 If diffused it is best to use an ultrasonic diffuser that does not use any heat as this can destroy many of the therapeutic properties of the oil.

 Are there any safety precautions for oils?

 In general, oils should be diluted with a carrier oil as above.
 There are some exceptions to this rule, for example lavender and tea tree may be applied to small areas undiluted, referred to as “neat”.
-Young Living has an in-house pharmacist, Dr. Lindsey Elmore.
-She is an amazing resource for safety and efficacy of oils.
-What a cool job!
-Here is a link to her essential oil safety guide that answers many common questions, including use during pregnancy and for children: Young Living Essential Oil Safety Guide
+For more essential oil safety, and answers to many common questions, including use during pregnancy and for children, see the Young Living Essential Oil Safety Guide.

 Certain oils should be avoid for those with seizure disorders: Eucalyptus (Eucalyptus globulus), Fennel (Foeniculum vulgare), Hyssop (Hyssopus officinalis), Pennyroyal (Mentha pulegium), Rosemary (Rosmarinus officinalis), Sage (Salvia officinalis), Tansy (Tanacetum vulgare), Thuja (Thuya occidentalis), Wormwood (Artemesia absinthium).